joinpursuit/values_types_operators_assignment/README.md

 Create a truth table for the expression A || B.

-For reference, here is a truth table for the expression A && B:

 |   A   |   B   | A || B |
 |-------|-------|--------|